ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the application.
-This value is required.
+This value is *required*.

 `--force`, `-f`
 :   Force deletion without confirmation.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--ignore-not-found`, `--inf`
 :   If not found, do not fail.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--no-wait`, `--nw`
 :   Delete the application and do not wait for the application to be deleted.
 If you specify the `no-wait` option, the application delete begins and does not wait.
 Use the `app get` command to check the application status.
-This value is optional.
+This value is *optional*.
 The default value is `true`.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--wait`, `-w`
 :   Delete the application and wait for the application to be deleted.
 If you specify the `--wait` option, the application delete waits for a maximum time in seconds, as set by the `--wait-timeout` option, for the application to become deleted.
 If the application is not deleted within the specified `--wait-timeout` period, the application delete fails.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--wait-timeout`, `--wto`
 :   The length of time in seconds to wait for the application to be deleted.
 This value is required if the `--wait` option is specified.
 This value is ignored if the `--no-wait` option is specified.
 The default value is `300`.